PREAMBLE AND SUMMARY

 With the assistance of United States manufacturers, West Germany started to develop commercial nuclear power plants (Siemens/Westinghouse for pressurized water reactors (PWRs), AEG/General Electric for boiling water reactors (BWRs)).
 In 1958, the first West German NPP – a 16 MW(e) experimental nuclear power plant (Versuchsatomkraftwerk Kahl, VAK) – was ordered from AEG/GE, and it reached criticality in 1960.
 Domestic West German nuclear development began in 1961, with the order of 15 MW(e) pebble bed high temperature reactors (Arbeitsgemeinschaft Versuchsreaktor at Jülich, AVR) from the Arbeitsgemeinschaft Brown, Boveri & Cie.
 (BBC)/Krupp (BBC, or Asea Brown Boveri Ltd. (ABB)).
 Power reactors with 250–350 MW(e) and 600–700 MW(e) were ordered between 1965 and 1970.

-After about 15 years, the gap between the West German and the international technological state of the art was closed.
+After about 15 years, the nuclear technology gap between the West German and the international community was closed.
 The West German nuclear industry received the first orders from abroad, from the Netherlands (Borssele) and from Argentina (Atucha).
 In 1972, the construction of the world’s then largest reactor, Biblis A, with 1200 MW(e), started in West Germany.
 Between 1970 and 1975, an average of three units was ordered annually.

 In 1969, Siemens and AEG founded Kraftwerk Union (KWU) by merging their respective nuclear activities.
 The domestic development of KWU nuclear power plants with PWRs started.
 Based on several years of operational experience, a standardized 1300 MW(e) PWR (the so-called ‘Konvoi’) was introduced, mainly to speed up the licensing process.
 Three Konvoi units started operation in 1988 and were the last NPPs built in West Germany.